CZII CryoET Object Identification

 Impact

-This challenge has significant implications for the field of structural biology:
+This challenge has significant implications for structural biology:

-The solutions developed through this competition will help scientists better understand cellular processes and potentially accelerate biomedical discoveries.
+The solutions developed through this competition help scientists better understand cellular processes and accelerate biomedical discoveries.

 References